 Schenck mailed circulars to those subject to the draft.
 A labor-intensive project to be sure.
 Today, we have the internet or World Wide Web.
 I believe the internet to be the single most significant boost to free speech in the history of not only the United States but, to the world.
 Now we can express ourselves instantaneously to nearly anyone on the planet.
 Some see this as a good thing, while others (mostly governments) view this as an evil.

 It is neither.
 People are good or evil.
-In April of this year (2017), a young blogger from Pakistan wrote on the subject of free speech.
+In April of 2017, a young blogger from Pakistan wrote on the subject of free speech.
 In her blog entitled, “Speak for your Civil Right,” she begins with this quote;

 “If liberty means anything at all, it means the right to tell people what they do not want to hear.” – (George Orwell)

 However, her argument becomes the antithesis of what you would expect.
 It is her view, especially when it comes to Social Media, free speech is only important to the point where your words offend.
 Then, in her words;

 “Freedom of speech is not simply a freedom to think and say what you wish, but to speak for yourself, to speak from the heart, and to be accountable for your words.”
 And, “We need to give space to other people so that everyone has equal right to speak.
 So, we as human beings need to use freedom of speech in a positive way because it’s our duty to remove the negativity that people have in their minds by the power of speech. “

 In a more recent SCOTUS case, R. A. V. v.
 St. Paul 505 U.S. 377 (1992), the Court reinforced the boundaries under which municipal and state governments must operate.
 The St. Paul, Minnesota, Bias-Motivated Crime Ordinance, which prohibits the display of a symbol which one knows or has reason to know “arouses anger, alarm or resentment in others on the basis of race, color, creed, religion or gender.”